Website Speed Testing & Optimisation Tools

 Google Algorithm Change Monitors

-- AlgoRoo: A Google algorithm change tracking tool that showcases the impact of the algorithm changes on approximately 17,000 keywords tracked in the database.
-The tool is quite effective in showing the fluctuations and impact of algorithms on the websites and SERP data.
+- AlgoRoo: A Google algorithm change tracking tool showcasing the algorithm changes’ impact on approximately 17,000 keywords tracked in the database.
+The tool effectively shows the fluctuations and impact of algorithms on the websites and SERP data.

-Google offers a free keyword tool which will help you with search engine optimisation.
+Google offers a free keyword tool that will help you with search engine optimization.
 If you are having trouble finding keywords for your business, you can have instant access to a limitless supply of suggestions, with stats on each keyword.

-Copyscape is a useful tool which allows you to check if you have too much duplicate content on your website.
+Copyscape is a valuable tool that allows you to check if you have too much duplicate content on your website.
 Search engines don’t like duplicated content, so checking this and rectifying any problems will make a big difference to your SEO status.

-Using SEO tools can benefit you by reducing the time you spend on search engine optimisation, increase your profits by pushing you up the rankings, and reducing costs for marketing campaigns which don’t work.
-You have to do some work, but using the right software makes the job much easier and far more productive.
-So if your Melbourne website needs more hits and conversions, then read on.
+Using SEO tools can benefit you by reducing the time you spend on search engine optimization, increasing your profits by pushing you up the rankings, and reducing costs for marketing campaigns that don’t work.
+You have to do some work, but using the right software makes the job much more accessible and far more productive.
+So if your Melbourne website needs more hits and conversions, read on.

-Most SEO tools are geared toward specific SEO topics, such as off-page optimisation, on-page optimisation, keywords, backlinks, security or speed.
-You need to find an SEO software or service that offers what you need, and stay away from any that make grand claims of how much money you can make.
+Most SEO tools are geared toward specific SEO topics, such as off-page optimization, on-page optimization, keywords, backlinks, security, or speed.
+You need to find an SEO software or service that offers what you need and stay away from any that make grand claims of how much money you can make.

 Once you find SEO analysis software you like, you usually just enter your website URL to get the results.
 You then research each area that was tested, starting with any you are having issues with so you can understand the importance of working on that area.
-Some of the areas that are flagged or present a warning include a tip for improvement, minimising the necessary research.
+Some areas that are flagged or present a warning include a tip for improvement and minimizing the necessary research.

-Working on your website is a full-time job and is ongoing, as the search engines update their algorithms all the time.
-Backlinks can expire or go dead, and a lack of website activity can also negatively affect your SEO.
-So make sure you have SEO tools in place that stay up to date with not only your changes but the changes surrounding the world of SEO.
+Working on your website is full-time and ongoing, as search engines constantly update their algorithms.
+Backlinks can expire or die, and a lack of website activity can negatively affect your SEO.
+So make sure you have SEO tools that stay up to date with your changes and the changes surrounding the world of SEO.

 What are the Right Tools for Your SEO Campaign?

-There are a vast number of search engine optimisation (SEO) tools online, and many companies make their living by providing these tools and data.
-There are both free and paid tools available, however, and some can be quite costly.
-If you’re not careful, all of the data can be overwhelming and could actually distract you from focussing on the important thing – working on tasks which improve your SEO and drive more organic traffic and better conversions.
-However, SEO tools can be extremely useful when you use the right ones in the right way.
-In this short article, I will mention some of the basic necessities for any website.
+There are a vast number of search engine optimization (SEO) tools online, and many companies make their living by providing these tools and data.
+However, free and paid tools are available, and some can be quite costly.
+If you’re not careful, all of the data can be overwhelming.
+They could distract you from focusing on the important thing – working on tasks that improve your SEO and drive more organic traffic and better conversions.
+However, SEO tools can be handy when you use the right ones in the right way.
+In this short article, I will mention some of the necessities for any website.

 In 2015 Google officially rebranded Google Webmaster Tools as “Google Search Console.”
-Google Search Console is the basic free tool which provides a wide range of tools for diagnosing issues on your site, and it’s used by everyone – from beginners to the most advanced users.
-Google Search Console allows you to not only diagnose the problems on your site but also to report the actions you have taken to solve some of those problems directly to Google .
+Google Search Console is a primary free tool that provides a wide range of tools for diagnosing issues on your site, and it’s used by everyone – from beginners to the most advanced users.
+Google Search Console allows you to analyze the problems on your site and report the actions you have taken to solve some of those problems directly to Google.
 New features are constantly being added to this tool.

-Bing Webmaster Tools offers data on search traffic, site maps, keywords, links, URL parameters, crawl data, and robots.txt just like Google Webmaster Tools does.
-However, it also provides more in-depth SEO improvement recommendations than Google.
+Bing Webmaster Tools offers data on search traffic, site maps, keywords, links, URL parameters, crawl data, and robots.txt, just like Google Webmaster Tools does.
+However, it also provides more in-depth SEO Sydney improvement recommendations than Google.

-Screaming Frog’s spidering tool gives you access to an incredible amount of data, and is indispensable for technical SEO work.
-It can give you information such as duplicate content, server errors, canonical tags, meta robots tags, title tags, meta descriptions, and more.
-It also allows you to include or exclude URLs with specific strings of characters in them to either examine a very particular part of your site, or to keep the crawl manageable for very large sites.
+Screaming Frog’s spidering tool gives you access to incredible data and is indispensable for technical SEO work.
+It can provide you with information such as duplicate content, server errors, canonical tags, meta robots tags, title tags, meta descriptions, and more.
+It also allows you to include or exclude URLs with specific strings of characters to either examine a very particular part of your site or to keep the crawl manageable for extensive areas.

-Google Analytics is one of the most basic tools you should be using to optimise your site.
-It gives you some of the most useful data that you are ever going to get about your visitors and traffic sources.
-It lets you track the way users access your site, what pages they enter into, where they exit, and all of the sources that drive traffic to your website.
-You can track conversions, identify your best and worst pages, and uncover your biggest opportunities.
+Google Analytics is one of the essential tools you should be using to optimize your site.
+It gives you some of the most valuable data you will ever get about your visitors and traffic sources.
+It lets you track how users access your site, what pages they enter, where they exit, and all the sources that drive traffic to your website.
+You can track conversions, identify your best and worst pages, and uncover your most immense opportunities.

-Clearly this is the tip of the iceberg in terms of SEO tools you could use, but remember to keep things as simple and focussed as possible.
-If you are trying to build a transport business in Melbourne, for example, then uploading plenty of regular related content on a friendly blog, and using keywords such as ‘Melbourne transportation’ could get you much further than using endless tools whilst losing the pulse of your business.
-Keep everything simple and relevant and let your use of SEO tools, like your traffic, grow organically.
+This is the tip of the iceberg in terms of SEO tools you could use, but remember to keep things as simple and focused as possible.
+If you are trying to build a transport business in Melbourne, uploading plenty of regular related content on a friendly blog and using keywords such as ‘Melbourne transportation’ could get you much further than using endless tools while losing the pulse of your business.
+Keep everything simple and relevant, and let your use of SEO tools, like your traffic, grow organically.